For booking request: firstname.lastname@example.org

-A duo based out of two continents, garage rockers The Kiez (pronounced Keetz) blend fuzzed out atmospheric rock with reverb-laden soul and four-on-the-floor dance bangers.
-Strangers introduced by mutual friends, Hamburg, Germany-based producer and drummer Lucas Kochbeck and Lincoln, USA-based ex-Eagle Seagull frontman Eli Mardock hit it off right from the start.
+A duo based out of two continents, garage rockers The Kiez (pronounced Keetz) blend fuzzed out atmospheric rock with reverb laden soul and four on the floor dance bangers.
+Strangers introduced by mutual friends, Hamburg, Germany based producer and drummer Lucas Kochbeck and Lincoln, USA based ex Eagle Seagull frontman Eli Mardock hit it off right from the start.

-Yes, they loosely define themselves as garage rock, but the band is perhaps more »musical« than your typical garage rock while still full of the same swagger and – dare I say sass.
+Yes, they loosely define themselves as garage rock, but the band is perhaps more „musical“ than your typical garage rock while still full of the same swagger and dare I say sass.

 „This band is all about what comes naturally.
 We’re not trying too hard, not forcing anything.
 It’s all about what comes out sort of organically…everything is kind of in our sweet spot, in a way, because it’s not ruined by overthinking.
-We’re just going with what’s visceral, intuitive, our gut feelings, in all these songs.“ That confidence bleeds through every track of the band’s »We Play« EP & full length »Love Is A Good Drug«, with the band assured enough to layer in shades of different influences from Spaghetti westerns to Lou Reed and Bowie.
-The duo recently spent 3 weeks at Clouds Hill Studio with Hamburg-based producer Marcus Brosch tweaking and recording the tracks that would become their debut EP and LP.
+We’re just going with what’s visceral, intuitive, our gut feelings, in all these songs.“ That confidence bleeds through every track of the band’s

+full length “ Hi, we are The Kiez“, with the band assured enough to layer in shades of different influences from Spaghetti westerns to Lou Reed and Bowie.
+The duo recently spent 3 weeks at Clouds Hill Studio with Hamburg based producer Marcus Brosch tweaking and recording the tracks that would become their debut EP and LP